CodeWringer/ambersteel/documents/en/ruleset/rules.md

 #### Aimed Attack
 An attack generally targets the center of mass (torso) of the targeted opponent.

 It is, however, possible to call out wanting to attack a specific part of an opponent's body.
-Generally, this means that the attack must be rolled with [disadvantage](#advantage--disadvantage).
+Generally, this means that the attack must be rolled at greater **Ob**.
 However, the **GM** can also decide the part being targeted is fairly easy to hit, either generally or due to current circumstance, so no disadvantage is incurred.

 A player may call out what effect the aimed attack is supposed to have, such as limiting their opponent's ability to stand, move, attack or whatever else the body part may be useful for.
 If they don't, the **GM** decides the effect.

 #### Difficult Attack
 There may be attacks that are more difficult to perform, due to current circumstance.
-Such attack rolls are [disadvantaged](#advantage--disadvantage).
+Such attack rolls are penalized with a higher **Ob**.

 An example for a *difficult attack* would be targeting an opponent with a ranged weapon when the opponent is behind cover.

 Another example would be attacking backwards, at an invisible target or with a broken arm, and so on.

 #### Easy Attack
 Some attacks may be easier to perform.
-An **easy attack** is [advantaged](#advantage--disadvantage).
+An **easy attack** has a lower **Ob**.

 The following are generally considered easy attacks (but at the **GM**'s discretion):
 * From behind